 This was in order to make his newly-formed Julian Calendar match up with the seasonal year.

-This calendar is a variation of which is still used in most places across the world today
+This calendar is a variation that is still used in most places across the world today.

 100 million years ago, the Sahara Desert was inhabited by galloping crocodiles.